aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/get-run/_index.md

 ﻿---
-title: "Get Run"
+title: "Get a `Run` object in a Word document"
-second_title: "Paragraphs in a Document"
 type: docs
 url: /paragraphs/get-run/
-aliases: [/get-a-run-in-the-paragraph/]
-description: "Get a run from a paragraphs in a Word document"
+description: "Get a `Run` object in a Word document"
 weight: 80
 ---

-Reads a Run object from the paragraph.
+Returns a `Run` object in a Word document.

-## Get run from paragraphs in Word document REST API
+## Get a `Run` object in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|